vectorstack-ai/vectorstackai-python/docs/how_to_guides/installation.md

 # Installation and Getting Started

 ## **Installation**
-PreciseSearch is a product by [VectorStackAI](https://vectorstack.ai), designed to provide seamless vector search capabilities.
+PreciseSearch is a search-as-a-service product by [VectorStackAI](https://vectorstack.ai), designed to provide seamless vector search capabilities.
 Currently, we offer a Python SDK to interact with the PreciseSearch service.
 To get started, install the VectorStackAI Python SDK using pip: